"Nobody else could play a slide like him.

 St. Louis was teeming with blues talent as Big Joe Williams observed: "Yeah, all of 'em piled right into Chicago.
 But along in them days there wasn't no blues singers in Chicago. ...All the blues singers were around St. Louis and Memphis."23 Nighthawk stayed mainly in St. Louis between 1936-1939.
 St. Louis was a vibrant blues town during this period as Henry Townsend recalls: "It was a whole lotta fun.
 You didn't find a dead place in town.
 Sometimes we'd just get together as a group and just do jamming, you know.
 Sometimes the jam sessions would last four or five hours.
 Henry Brown would show up, Peetie Wheatstraw, Robert Johnson was there for a while, and of course Robert Nighthawk, Big Joe Williams, and my main man, Sonny Boy.
 St. Louis was a hot town for blues in those days, just like Chicago."
 31

 Nighthawk moved to Chicago in 1940.
 He spent some time in Chicago in the early 40's, doing session work and playing around town with musicians like Curtis Jones and Leroy Jackson playing on the Westside and on State Street.
 Nighthawk employed a band from the beginning and his early band consisted of John Henry Barbee on guitar and an accordion player.
 At this time he was playing mostly swing numbers.
 Guitarist Moody Jones remembers working a gig with Nighthawk- who was playing guitar, harp and tenor banjo at Grand & Harlem.9 Nighthawk was likely playing with Ann Sortier at the time who appears on two of his Decca records.
 Big Joe says, "He didn't stay in no one place too long.
 He'd come here and leave- he played lots of clubs in Chicago, though, with Sonny Boy and different ones, but he'd be havin' a record shop or some kind of business, and the next thing, he done put up and gone...he'd go back to Big Foot Country, all in the Delta country.
 He was makin' lots of money.
 Played the roadhouses and things like that, all down in Blytheville, Steele, MO., and on to West Memphis and on down to Friars Point, Clarksdale, Vicksburg, Louisiana ..."9 Big Joe's reference to Nighthawk owning a record store is accurate.
 He sold new and used records from his brother's basement which was on 3410 South Wabash Street.
 This was also where Nighthawk stayed when he was in Chicago.
+His registration card from 1940 shows him living at 3120 Indiana Ave.
+Also on the card under Name A Person Who Will Always Know Your Address it lists his wife as Alvelia McColum living at a different address, 1256 S. Sangamon St. It's unclear how long he was married to Alvelia.

 In Arkansas he found he was forgotten as a musician but that his 1937 song "Prowling Night Hawk" was remembered.
 Because of this he changed his name to Robert Nighthawk and amplifying his guitar he began to gain wider recognition.
 He continued to travel extensively across the Arkansas line playing regularly in Mississippi towns like Marks, Lambert, Vance, Ruleville, Parchman, Lula, Leland, Greenville and Greenwood.